-The Northern Ireland Housing Executive (NIHE) must assess how practical and reasonable it is to have the adaptation works undertaken, taking into account the age and condition of the proposed dwelling.
+The Northern Ireland Housing Executive (NIHE) will assess how practical and reasonable it is to have proposed adaptations undertaken, taking into account the age and condition of the proposed dwelling.

 The NIHE also carries out housing adaptations to meet the needs of its tenants as well as providing adaptations funding for Housing Association properties.
 Social housing providers can also provide an agreed range of minor housing adaptations without the need for a Health and Social Care Trust assessment.

 If you’re an NIHE tenant, you can contact your local office for further information.
 If you’re a Housing Association tenant, you should contact your landlord.
 Find out more about adaptations and agencies in Northern Ireland here.